List of moths of North America (MONA 6089–7648)

-North American moths represent about 12,000 types of moths.
-In comparison, there are about 825 species of North American butterflies.
-The moths (mostly nocturnal) and butterflies (mostly diurnal) together make up the taxonomic order Lepidoptera.
+North American moths represent approximately 12,000 types of moths, whereas there are around 825 species of North American butterflies.
+Moths (mostly nocturnal) and butterflies (mostly diurnal) together comprise the taxonomic order Lepidoptera.

 This list is sorted by MONA number (MONA is short for Moths of America North of Mexico).
-A numbering system for North American moths introduced by Ronald W. Hodges et al. in 1983 in the publication Check List of the Lepidoptera of America North of Mexico.
-The list has since been updated, but the placement in families is outdated for some species.
+The numbering system for North American moths was introduced by Ronald W. Hodges et al. in 1983 in the publication Check List of the Lepidoptera of America North of Mexico.
+Although the list has been updated, the placement of some species within families is outdated.

 This list covers America north of Mexico (effectively the continental United States and Canada).
 For a list of moths and butterflies recorded from the state of Hawaii, see List of Lepidoptera of Hawaii.

 This is a partial list, covering moths with MONA numbers ranging from 6089 to 7648.
 For the rest of the list, see List of moths of North America.